 Save, Save, Save

 While it's possible to buy a house with no money down, you'll more than likely need to put some sort of money down on your dream home.
 Keep in mind that anything under a 20 percent down payment will result in higher interest rates, pre-paid monthly mortgage insurance costs, and a higher monthly mortgage payment.

 The Money Talk: 10 Things You Must Discuss Before You Get Married

 Know Your Credit History

 The higher the credit score, the better your mortgage interest rate, so be sure to check your credit reports and see if there are any red flags.
-Get free reports from all three credit reporting bureaus at AnnualCreditReport.com, this is the only website authorized to give you your free credit report; so don't be fooled by imposter sites that make you pay a monthly fee.
+Get free reports from all three credit reporting bureaus at AnnualCreditReport.com.
+Don't be fooled by imposter sites that make you pay a monthly fee.
 To boost your credit, be sure to pay your monthly bills on time, pay more than the monthly minimums on your credit credit payments, and be sure you have at least 25 percent available credit on all of your cards.